-When a servicer determines that a borrower is unable or unwilling to meet loan obligations and there is no reasonable prospect of resolving the delinquency the servicer should initiate liquidation proceedings.
-A demand letter should be sent to the borrower within five days of when the borrower missed their third consecutive payment and will include the following:
+When a servicer determines that a borrower is unable or unwilling to meet loan obligations and there is no reasonable prospect of resolving the delinquency the servicer should determine eligibility for streamline options as described below.
+If the borrower is ineligible for the streamline option or fails to complete the streamline option in any way, the servicer should initiate liquidation proceedings.
+In all cases, a demand letter should be sent to the borrower within five days of when the borrower missed their third consecutive payment and will include the following:

-- Reason the notice is being sent (e.g., default or abandonment); - The action required to cure the default; and - A date established to cure the default.
+- Reason the notice is being sent (e.g., default or abandonment).

+- The action required to cure the default.

+- A date established to cure the default.